VENUMUNI/VenumuniChimmani/README.md

 Logic

-The nth odd number = 2 × n − 1
+The formula for the nth odd number is:
+2 × n − 1

-Loop from 1 to n and print odd numbers
+Loop from 1 to n and generate odd numbers

 Code
 import java.util.Scanner;